Septias/bachelor-thesis/overview.typ

 - TODO: Do we need an option type because we have functions with default arguments?
 - TODO: Kinds (label, pattern, )
-- TODO: Is recursion handled correctly
+- TODO: Is recursion handled correctly?

 #colored_box(title: "Typing Rules", color: purple)[
   #typings(